Meet the PhoneSoap, the phone sanitizer you didn't know you needed

 How to pick your perfect PhoneSoap

-We recently tested three versions of the PhoneSoap from their current product line, and here are our thoughts that might help you decide if you should get one yourself, and if so, which PhoneSoap is best for you.
+We recently tested five versions of the PhoneSoap from the current product line, and here are our thoughts that might help you decide if you should get one yourself, and if so, which PhoneSoap is best for you.

 The Classic: PhoneSoap 3 ($79.95; phonesoap.com or uncommongoods.com)